 Path to Surgery

-Satisfaction rate exceeds 80% for artificial sphincter.
-Most men regain normal life without protection or with simple security.
+Overall satisfaction rates exceed 80% for the artificial sphincter.
+Most men return to a normal daily life — either without any protection, or with a simple security liner at most.

 Conclusion

-Post-prostatectomy incontinence follows predictable evolution in vast majority of cases.
-From near-total first weeks incontinence, 76% of patients recover satisfactory continence at 3 months, 90% at 1 year according to AFU.
-This progression, though variable by individual, generally follows described phases: initial adaptation, progressive improvement, consolidation, then regained continence.
+Post-prostatectomy incontinence follows a predictable course for the vast majority of men.
+Starting from near-total leakage in the first weeks, 76% of patients recover satisfactory continence by 3 months, and 90% achieve it by one year, according to AUA data.
+While this progression varies from person to person, it generally follows the phases described above: initial adaptation, gradual improvement, consolidation, and restored continence.

-Post-prostatectomy incontinence is only temporary stage in your healing journey.
-With protections adapted to each phase, persevering rehabilitation and appropriate support, vast majority of men regain satisfactory continence.
+Post-prostatectomy incontinence is only a temporary stage in healing.
+With the right protection at every phase, dedicated rehabilitation, and appropriate support, the vast majority of men do regain satisfactory continence.
 This difficult period will pass.
-Meanwhile, modern protections allow living with dignity and activity.
+In the meantime, today's options allow men to live with dignity, stay active, and maintain their daily routines.

-Don't let incontinence fear delay or cause renunciation of necessary surgery.
-Well prepared and properly equipped, you'll navigate this period with serenity.
-Normal life awaits on the other side.
-Thousands of men did it before you, you can too.
-Courage, patience and good protection: keys to your success.
+Don't let fear of incontinence delay or discourage you from undergoing necessary surgery.
+Well prepared and properly equipped, you can navigate this recovery period with calm and confidence.
+A normal life is waiting on the other side.
+Thousands of men have been through this before you — and come out the other side just fine.
+Courage, patience, and the right protection: those are the keys to your success.